CaretakerGob/studio/src/context/PROJECT_CONTEXT_HISTORY.md

 - Character avatar images in the enlarged modal now support flipping between front and back (if `backImageUrl` is defined for the character and different from `imageUrl`) and zooming, similar to arsenal cards.
 - `EnlargedModalContentType` updated for consistency.
 - `openAvatarImageModal` now takes the full character object.
+- Added "Display Preferences" to the settings dropdown menu.
+Users can now toggle the visibility of the Crypto Tracker, Dice Roller, and Card Decks windows.
+These settings are currently session-local and do not persist.

 ### 3.14.
 How to Play (`/how-to-play`)
 - Page now derives its entire structure (H2s for accordion triggers, H3s for sub-sections) and content (paragraphs, lists, images) solely from `Riddle_of_the_Beast_Rulebook.md`.